LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 a node referencing itself (notably, a node representing a metaclass that instantiates itself).

-Using the default d2 layout engine (`elk`) works fine with graph with a relatively small number of nodes and edges.
+Using the default d2 layout engine (`elk`) works fine with graphs with a relatively small number of nodes and edges.
 When that's not the case, it's a good idea to experiment with other layout engines.